 Her boundless enthusiasm drove forward the band, which went from strength to strength and as well as her involvement with the Band she was also a well-respected local brass teacher.
 She taught brass in local schools and started a band at Fosseway Special School using old instruments belonging to the Midsomer Norton and Radstock Silver Band.
 Sadly Angela passed away on 23rd May 2003, but the Band has continued to thrive since then.

-In March this year the band again entered the Regional Championships and they finished in 3rd place and as well as earning themselves a 2nd successive qualification for the National Finals in September, the band also finished top of the 3rd section and from January 2018 they will be promoted to the Second Section, therefore achieving the highest national ranking in the history of the band.
+In March 2017 the band again entered the Regional Championships and finished in 3rd place, as well as earning themselves a 2nd successive qualification for the National Finals in September, the band also finished top of the 3rd section.